SGC41/akash-provider-paladin/README.md

 Which can lead to provider downtime, persistent storage crashes and many other issues.
 Lists all terminating and error state pods across all namespaces and deletes them every 30 minutes.

-Now runs its own pod called akash-provider-paladin, which cannot get stuck and handles the deletions.
+Now runs its own pod called akash-provider-paladin, which cannot get stuck and handles the stuck pod checks and deletions.
+100% cluster support.

+will be adding more features soon.

 Installation simply run the curl command from a single control plane node.
 ```shell